Internship Training Manual

 • Are enrolled in a doctoral program in counseling or clinical psychology

-• Are able to submit departmental documentation that all formal course work, practica, comprehensive examinations, and dissertation proposal defense will have been successfully completed by the time internship begins in mid-July
+• Are able to submit departmental documentation that all formal course work, practica, comprehensive examinations, and dissertation proposal defense will have been successfully completed by the November 1 deadline for application

 • Completed a minimum of three years of graduate training